 Reason | Description |

 Logical issues | If you’ve been using the USB flash drive for some time, it’s possible that the drive has developed bad sectors.
 Bad sectors are portions of data on the drive that your computer isn’t able to read.
-For fixing this, you’ll need to repair the file structure.
-Fortunately, you can fix most logical issues far more easily than physical issues. |
+To fix this, you’ll need to repair the file structure.
+Fortunately, you can fix most logical issues with DIY methods. |

 Copying large files to FAT32 drives | Another reason that your flash drive is empty but has no space is that you may be trying to copy a large file on a flash drive that’s formatted as FAT32. |